 But this actually isn't the solution.
 Sure, we can learn a lot from walking in someone else's shoes.
 But when I assume the best about someone else's motives, I'm really just still comparing them to my own standard of relative goodness.
 Or I'm holding them to a higher standard than myself.

 The truth is that I have no idea what's in that person's heart.
 And I don't need to.
 I can love him or her whether motives are pure or prideful.
 And I can do this not because I'm above it all, but because the Holy Spirit is graciously showing me what's in my heart.
 It's obvious reading my thoughts in response to each situation above that my heart is full of blind pride.
 But God has used social media to reveal this to me more than any other thing in recent years.
 There may or may not be a 140-character sized speck in the eyes of the people I follow on Twitter; there is most definitely a War and Peace-sized plank in my own.

 So the Lord is graciously using social media in my sanctification.
 I see my sin, and I cling to His righteousness. and I pray for grace to love Him, and others, more.
 I don't know if I'll continue on social media forever--I delete apps for a time because it's an exhausting battle in my heart some days.
 But I'm grateful for what He's doing.

-My pastor has been preaching through Romans, just finishing a series in Romans 2 on, of all things, self-righteousness.
 Christianity isn't about comparative righteousness.
 It's not about minimizing the sin of others to prevent judgmentalism in myself.
 It's about clinging so desperately to the righteousness of Another, seeing my sin and the greatness and grace of my Savior so that I barely notice the sin of others.
 And when I do see it, I'm pointed once again to my own, and to a God who, shockingly, delights and sings over those whom He has redeemed.
 Even those social media hypocrites.
 Like me.